Hen with chick on her back with other chicks around her, amongst plants

 To address this urgent need for a better appreciation of our connectedness to all of life, you could do something dramatic.
 Like, for example, go to sea to study and protect the whales.

-(I read recently that scientists have discovered and counted cells in whales' brains that prove, scientifically, that whales experience complex emotions like romance and grief.
+(I just read that scientists have discovered and counted cells in whales' brains that prove that whales experience complex emotions like romance and grief.
+Not to discount the important and valid work of scientists, but really?
+Can't we see that without counting brain cells?)

 Dragging myself back to the topic at hand, the trouble with trying to do something dramatic like go to sea to protect the whales is that for most of us, whales are not very accessible – and this is where backyard chickens come in.